 Lake Village is a very small city located in the state of Arkansas.
-With a population of 2,418 people and two constituent neighborhoods, Lake Village is the 112th largest community in Arkansas.
+With a population of 2,065 people and two constituent neighborhoods, Lake Village is the 154th largest community in Arkansas.

-The per capita income in Lake Village in 2010 was $18,569, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,276 for a family of four.
+The per capita income in Lake Village in 2018 was $25,327, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $101,308 for a family of four.
 However, Lake Village contains both very wealthy and poor people as well.

 Lake Village is an extremely ethnically-diverse city.
 The people who call Lake Village home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Village residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lake Village include Irish, Italian, German, and African.
+Lake Village also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.98% of the city’s residents.
+Important ancestries of people in Lake Village include Irish, Italian, German, English, and Czech.